myminseok/pcf-prometheus-pipeline/README.md

 # enabling SMTP on Prometheus grafana.
-This configuration will setup smtp on grafana.ini via concourse pipeline. so that you can setup email alert using grafana dashboard and prometheus alertmanager.
+This configuration is for concourse pcf-prometheus-pipeline's ops-file and will setup smtp on grafana so that you can setup email alert using grafana dashboard and prometheus alertmanager. smtp will be set on /var/vcap/jobs/grafana/config/grafana.ini config file in bosh deployed grafana VM.

-once successfully deploy concourse, then /var/vcap/jobs/grafana/config/grafana.ini will have smtp setup automatically in prometheus bosh deployments.

 ![image](/deploy-prometheus.png "deploy-prometheus")